 Facebook founder and CEO Mark Zuckerberg opened his testimony Tuesday on Capitol Hill with an apology — one that he’s repeated often since first acknowledging the firm Cambridge Analytica had improperly used personal information from as many as 87…

-Facebook CEO Mark Zuckerberg is scheduled to speak at 2:15 p.m.
-ET Tuesday in a joint hearing before two Senate committees.
+Facebook founder and CEO Mark Zuckerberg is expected to testify at 10 a.m.
+ET Wednesday.
 Watch live here.